elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 ### Monster White (7.9 / 10)

 This did not taste bad so I am putting it up here.
 Update: I had it after a few months and it doesn't hit the same?

+### Reign Storm Guava Strawberry (7.9 / 10)

+I liked this initially and yeah you can drink 2 a day.
+However, after including it in my cycle, I don't really look forward to drinking it as much.

 ### Bang Energy Purple Haze (7.8 / 10)